L&S Short-Term Staffing Request Process

 Instructions for Completing the Teaching Report:

-At the top of each worksheet, indicate the Department/Program name and the standard faculty teaching load per semester.
+At the top of the worksheet, indicate the following information:

-Enter final information for academic year 2015-16 and Fall 2016, and your plans for Spring 2017.
-Enter the teaching, course release, and salary information for tenure and tenure track faculty and instructional academic staff.
+Enter your final fall semester information and your plans for Spring 2018 in the “Faculty” and “Academic Staff” tables.
+Enter the teaching, course release, and funding information for each instructor.

 Please use the "Justification for non-standard load" column to justify any deviation from an instructor's standard teaching load, e.g. extramural funding, sabbatical, administrative assignment.